-Set in England during World War I, Waterloo Bridge revolves around the tragic romance between a soldier and a prostitute.
-Mae Clarke (The Public Enemy) is a chorus girl who turns to the streets as work becomes scarce.
+Set in England during World War I, this film revolves around the tragic romance between a soldier and a prostitute.
+Mae Clarke (Frankenstein and The Public Enemy) is a chorus girl who turns to the streets as work becomes scarce.
 She falls in love with a naive young soldier, played by Douglass Montgomery (The Mystery of Edwin Drood), who is not aware of her profession.

 Reaction & Thoughts:

 Now, there has been three versions of Robert Sherwood’s famous play.
 The 1940 version, with Vivien Leigh (Gone with the Wind) and Robert Taylor (Ivanhoe), produced by Metro-Goldwyn-Mayer, is among Hollywood’s finest tearjerkers, but this adaptation (by Universal Studios) is pretty good too — it has plenty of grit and panache.

 Waterloo Bridge, written by Tom Reed and Benn W. Levy, directed by James Whale (Frankenstein and Bride of Frankenstein), has been deservedly praised for its frankness.
 Over the next few years this kind of honest approach to social issues will disappear.
 Here we get a glimpse at what could have been had the Hays Office not suddenly began enforcing its silly rules.

 Director Whale, who is best remembered for his Universal monster films, seems at ease in this kind of doomed romance.
 He stages some impressive scenes.
 The film’s finale, which involves a massive air raid on London, is quite powerful.
 Whales also demonstrates great skill during the film’s most intimate moments.